 DAHLIA 'War of the Roses'

 The story dates back to the 1850's when, after their wealthy parents died, the five remaining brothers and sisters inherited a French Chateau.
-After a number of heated arguments they were unable to agree as to who should occupy it and subsequently it remained empty, then derelict and the once fabulous garden became an unkempt wilderness.
-Without proper maintenance many of the precious ornamental plants became either overgrown or died due to lack of proper care - except for one.
-A lone Dahlia which managed to survive and flourish amongst the boarders.
-Unfortunately the original French name appears to be unknown although it may sometimes be known as Dahlia 'York and Lancaster'.
+After a number of heated arguments they were unable to agree as to who should occupy it and subsequently it remained empty, then became derelict and the once fabulous garden deteriorated into an unkempt wilderness.
+Without proper maintenance, many of the precious ornamental plants became either overgrown or died due to lack of proper care - except for one.
+A lone Dahlia which managed to survive and flourish amongst the borders.
+Unfortunately the original French name appears to be lost, although it may sometimes be known as Dahlia 'York and Lancaster'.

 The French connection is certainly something that I can confirm.
 The first time that I encountered this stunning variety it was growing just off a verge in Saint-Junien, Limoge, a rural hamlet somewhere in the middle of France.
 I will confess that, for a time, I stood looking at it with a confused expression on my face as I had never before seen a dahlia like it.

-Further research into this variety as returned the following:
+Further research into this variety has returned the following: